daviddelaat/SemidefiniteProgramming.jl/README.md

-## Semidefinite Programming
+# Semidefinite Programming

-This package provides a Julia interface to model semidefinite programming problems and solve them using solvers such as SDPA and CSDP.
-The library is in development, so many features are incomplete and changes (also to the API) are expected.
+This package provides a Julia interface for low-level semidefinite programming modeling and for solving solve semidefinite programs with solvers such as SDPA and CSDP.

 # Introduction